Entire-Circus/Product-availability-tracker/README.md

 Product Availability Tracker (PAT)
-A simple Python script to monitor product availability on websites and send notifications via Telegram when a product is available.
-Constructed specifically for site https://makeup.com.ua (MAKEUP)
+A simple Python script to monitor product availability on websites and send notifications via Telegram when a product becomes available.
+Constructed specifically for the site https://makeup.com.ua (MAKEUP).

 Author: Lysenko Alexander
 Date: 13-04-2025

 Description

-Script gathers urls of products provided by user and continuoulsy checks part of the code responsible for availabilty.

-It used random intervals set from 5 to 30 seconds to avoid overloading the site.

-When product becomes available it messages the user via telegram bot
+The script gathers URLs of products provided by the user and continuously checks the code responsible for availability.
+It uses random intervals (5 to 30 minutes) to avoid overloading the site.
+When a product becomes available, the script sends a notification via Telegram.

 Features
 Scrapes product pages for availability.

 Sends real-time notifications via Telegram.

 Customizable monitoring intervals with random delays.

-Simple command-line interface to add URLs.
+Simple command-line interface for adding URLs.

-Continuous monitoring until stopped manually.
+Continuous monitoring until manually stopped.

 Usage

-The script wil promt you to enter number of ulrs you want to monitor
+The script will prompt you to enter the number of URLs you want to monitor.

-Enter the urls, pressing Enter after each one
+Enter the URLs, pressing Enter after each one.

-Once all URLs are entered, the script will start monitoring them and will notify you via Telegram when a product becomes available.
+Once all URLs are entered, the script will begin monitoring them and notify you via Telegram when a product becomes available.

 Configuration

-Before running the script, configure it to use your Telegram bot token and chat ID.
+Before running the script, configure it with your Telegram bot token and chat ID:

 Create a Telegram bot and obtain your bot token from BotFather.

 Replace the placeholders in the script with your actual TOKEN and CHAT_ID.
 Example Output:

 Script Output (Terminal/Console):